Find out more about Tuesday evenings at the Folk Club - here

 Rachael McShane and the Cartographers

-Rachael McShane is a renowned folk singer, cellist, fiddle and viola player from the North East of England.
-She gained fame as an original member of the award-winning folk big band Bellowhead, touring with them extensively and making a number of television appearances.
-The band recorded five studio albums and, together, they won a staggering total of 8 BBC Folk Awards.
-Parting ways in 2016, the band returned in 2022 for a series of ecstatically-received performances that reminded audiences of their unique alchemy, energy and talent.
+Rachael McShane is a renowned folk singer, cellist, fiddle, and viola player from the North East of England.
+She gained fame as an original member of the award-winning folk big band Bellowhead, recording five studio albums with them and winning a staggering 8 BBC Folk Awards.
+Away from Bellowhead, Rachael is the leader of The Cartographers, a band featuring traditional folk and contemporary sounds.
+The Cartographers have garnered a loyal following thanks to their impressive live performances and critically acclaimed debut album, When All Is Still (Topic Records, 2018).

 £12 members, £14 non-members